Australian Aboriginal flag: History

 In 1995, the Keating government advised the governor-general to give the flag official status as a flag of Australia, through a proclamation under the Flags Act.
 In a statement, the minister for Administrative Services argued this reflected the government's support for Aboriginal pride and reconciliation.
-However, the decision was criticised at the time by Liberal opposition leader John Howard.
+The decision was criticised at the time by Liberal opposition leader John Howard.
 He stated that the recognition "would rightly be seen by many in the community not as an act of reconciliation but as a divisive gesture" and that "No matter how these flags bulk large in the affections of our indigenous people, they can only ever be symbols for one section of the Australian community."
 The move was also criticised by the designer of the flag, Harold Thomas, arguing that the flag "doesn't need any more recognition" and that "This move will mean that the flag has been taken over by the white man and will lose its potency as a symbol."
+However, although Howard was prime minister from 1996 to 2007, the proclamation remained.

 The National Indigenous Advisory Committee campaigned for the Aboriginal flag to be flown at Stadium Australia during the 2000 Summer Olympics.
 The Olympics organisers announced that the Aboriginal flag would be flown at Olympic venues.
 The flag has been flown over the Sydney Harbour Bridge during the march for reconciliation of 2000 and many other events, including Australia Day.
 Since July 2022, the flag has been flown on the Harbour Bridge permanently, alongside the Australian national flag.
 On the 30th anniversary of the flag in 2001, thousands of people were involved in a ceremony where the flag was carried from the Parliament of South Australia to Victoria Square.